reedu-reengineering-education/reedu-home-v2/src/assets/collections/jobs/werkstudent-mobile-app-en.md

 **What we offer:***

-- Flexible working hours and personal responsibility, also in the home office
+- Flexible working hours and autonomy, also in the home office
-- Positive involvement in shaping a topic that is shaping society
+- Positive involvement in shaping a topic that is relevant for society
+- Time to learn and develop your own skills
 - A responsible task with meaning and creative freedom
 - A great collegial environment, an appreciative and motivated team